Jamie Mitchell: Storylines

-Towards Christmas 2002, Jamie witnesses Peggy being mugged and rushes to her aid.
+As Christmas 2002 draws closer, Jamie witnesses Peggy being mugged during the episode aired on 17 December and rushes to her aid.
 He takes her back home, where Phil promptly kicks Jamie out again after misinterpreting the situation.
-Jamie later spots Peggy's mugger and manages to retrieve Peggy's stolen purse, much to her gratitude.
-That night, Jamie plans to surprise Sonia with flowers.
-As he goes to meet her, however, Jamie ends up coming across Martin's car when the latter suddenly drives towards him outside Walford Tube station; Martin accidentally runs over Jamie and he is hospitalized.
-Phil and Sonia are alerted about Jamie's accident, prompting them to visit Jamie in hospital.
+In the following episode, Jamie later spots Peggy's mugger and manages to retrieve Peggy's stolen purse, much to her gratitude.
+That night, Jamie plans to surprise Sonia with flowers and has now got Ethel's ring back before he meets her, however, before he has a chance to find her, Jamie ends up coming across Martin Fowler, who is driving his car whilst disqualified and on his phone.
+Martin accidentally runs over Jamie outside Walford East tube station and he is left in critical condition and gets hospitalised.
+Phil and Sonia are alerted about Jamie's accident, Sonia takes everything out on Phil and even accuses him of hurting Jamie once she sees his body.
+They later visit Jamie in hospital.
 They soon learn that Jamie will inevitably die of liver damage, leaving Sonia distraught and Phil feeling increasingly regretful for the way he treated Jamie over the situation with Louise.
-The rest of the Mitchells, including Phil's sister Sam (Kim Medcalf), are soon told about this and each visit him on Christmas Day before his death – with both Phil and Billy being able to make peace with Jamie after they apologize for the abuse they separately inflicted onto him.
+The rest of the Mitchells, including Phil's sister Sam (Kim Medcalf), are soon told about this and each visit him on Christmas Day before his death, with both Phil and Billy being able to make peace with Jamie after they apologize for the abuse they separately inflicted onto him.
 Afterwards, Billy proceeds to marry Little Mo while Phil stays behind to watch Jamie's last moments with Sonia.
-After they express their love for each other and kiss, Jamie dies with Sonia by his side and Phil tearfully watching outside his bedside.
-At Jamie's funeral, Phil and Sonia mend their interaction for Jamie's sake and they each deliver an eulogy for his memory.
-Phil also blames Martin for Jamie's death and plans to get revenge, but is convinced by Frank's spouse and Peggy's best-friend Pat Butcher (Pam St Clement) that Martin never intended for this to happen.
+After they express their love for each other and kiss, Jamie dies in Sonia's arms and Phil tearfully watching outside his bedside.
+Sonia is absolutely devastated but tries to forget about it to the point of her refusing to go to the funeral.
+She is later seen talking to a shrine of Jamie.
+At Jamie's funeral, Phil and Sonia make amends for Jamie's sake, and they each deliver a eulogy for his memory.
+Phil also blames Martin for Jamie's death and plans to get revenge, but is convinced by Frank's spouse and Peggy's best friend Pat Butcher (Pam St Clement) and Sonia that Martin never intended for it to happen.

 Jamie is subsequently referenced by Phil and Billy on many occasions.
-First when Phil is requested by Kat's future husband, Alfie Moon (Shane Richie), to prevent his little brother Spencer (Christopher Parker) from getting in trouble with the square's gangland boss Jack Dalton (Hywel Bennett) over forged currency – with Phil initially refusing until seeing a photo of Jamie makes him think otherwise; this impact leads to Phil saving Kate Morton (Jill Halfpenny) from being killed by Dalton's hitman George Peters (Andy Beckwith), before later conspiring with Sharon's half-brother Dennis Rickman (Nigel Harman) to kill Dalton himself.
+First when Phil is requested by Kat's future husband, Alfie Moon (Shane Richie), to prevent his little brother Spencer (Christopher Parker) from getting in trouble with the square's gangland boss Jack Dalton (Hywel Bennett) over forged currency, with Phil initially refusing, until seeing a photo of Jamie makes him think otherwise; this impact leads to Phil saving Kate Morton (Jill Halfpenny) from being killed by Dalton's hitman George Peters (Andy Beckwith), before later conspiring with Sharon's half-brother Dennis Rickman (Nigel Harman) to kill Dalton himself.